RiteshGenAI/RiteshGenAI/README.md

 ---

 ## 🌟 About Me
-I am a passionate **AI Specialist & Engineer** with over 3 years of hands-on experience designing, developing, and deploying enterprise-grade **Generative AI (GenAI)**, **LLM Orchestration**, and **Large-scale RAG (Retrieval-Augmented Generation)** architectures.
+I am a dedicated **AI Specialist & Engineer** with over 3.5+ years of experience building and deploying robust, production-grade **Generative AI (GenAI)** ecosystems, **LLM orchestrations**, and advanced **Retrieval-Augmented Generation (RAG)** systems.

-Currently, at **NTT DATA's Generative AI Center of Excellence (GenAICoE)**, I lead the development of robust AI solutions, LLM routing gateways, and autonomous multi-agent systems designed to address complex business needs in industries like Finance, Banking, Legal, and Pharmaceuticals.
+Currently, at **NTT DATA's Generative AI Center of Excellence (GenAICoE)**, I lead the development of secure, scalable, and cost-efficient LLM routing gateways and autonomous agent workflows designed to solve high-impact problems across industries like Finance, Banking, Legal, and Pharmaceuticals.
+Prior to NTT DATA, I served as an Associate Consultant and GenAI Engineer at **Capgemini's Insights & Data GenAI Center of Excellence**.

-*   🎓 **Education**: M.Sc. in Data Science — **Liverpool John Moores University (LJMU), London**
+*   🎓 **Education**: M.Sc. in Data Science (Specialization in AI & NLP) — **Liverpool John Moores University (LJMU), London**
+*   🤝 **Community**: Core Team Member & Secretary at **AI Anytime**, a non-profit AI research and education community focused on making AI learning accessible and responsible.
-*   🏆 **Recognition**: Recipient of the **"Mission Impossible Award"** & 2-Time **"Millennial of the Quarter"** for outstanding contributions to mission-critical internal POCs and client delivery.
+*   🏆 **Recognition**: Recipient of the **"Mission Impossible Award"** & 2-Time **"Millennial of the Quarter"** for outstanding delivery on client projects and internal POCs.
-*   💡 **Current Focus**: Building secure, scalable, and cost-efficient LLM infrastructure, multi-agent frameworks, and advanced safety/evaluation guardrails for LLMs.
+*   💡 **Beyond Code**: When I am not building agents, you can find me hosting/streaming on YouTube, exploring responsible AI development, gaming, or writing about AI tech.

 ---